ij-plugins/ijp-dcraw/ReadMe.md

 * __DCRaw Reader__ - reads images in camera raw format
 * __DCRaw Identify__ - provides info about the raw image, like camera make and metadata contained in the raw file
+* __DCRaw Unprocessed__ - reads mostly unprocessed raw image, it may be still before demosaicing.
+You may need a plugin like [ijp-DeBayer2SX] to convert it to a color image.

 ![Image Calibrator](assets/DCRaw_Reader_Dialog.png)